 College Ecucated: 38%

 Is California Considered Tax Friendly for Retirement?
 No

 Cons: The threat of wildfires is very real.
 In 2007, fires caused widespread evacuations and destroyed 200 homes on the east side of the city.
 A fire in 2018 blackened surrounding hills.
 A small brush fire in 2019 burned about five acres outside of town.
 The earthquake risk is 670% higher than the national average.

 Notes: Tourists come in the summer, and some residents complain about noise from Camp Pendleton.
-The city has grown by 40% within the last decade, and home prices have increased 15% since last year.
+The city has grown by 4% within the last decade, and home prices have increased 15% since last year.

 Recommended as a Retirement Spot?
 Yes

 Thanks to the treaty that ended the Mexican-American War, the Golden State became a U.S. territory in 1847.
 Soon after, gold was found at Sutter's Mill.
 The land crowded with fortune seekers, and, shortly thereafter, California entered the Union as its 31st state in 1850.